Roshadgu/CovidTracker/README.md

 # Covid Tracker
-**Covide Tracker** is a simple data driven Android application built to relay relavent stats about the increases, decreases and death involving the COVID-19 virus.
+**Covide Tracker** is a simple data driven Android application built to relay relevant stats about the increases, decreases, and death involving the COVID-19 virus.